Then-Terence/LXR/LiteXploreR_Demo.md

 Terence Then
 Version 1.0 December 31, 2017

+# Introduction of {LiteXploreR}

+This package compiles some functions for quick, dirty, and repetitive exploratory analysis which may otherwise lengthen the script unnecessarily.
+Emphasis is placed on the purpose of credit scoring, where WoE modelling (Semi Naive Bayesian Classification) is routinely used.
+Most of functions caters to the prediction of binary target variable.

+In this version of the demonstration document, I have only included the functions that will be used for modelling the response of a binary target.

+There are some functions written for analyses involving a target taking a continuous value, but they have a long way to go, and will be expanded over time.
+Hopefully by then, they will warrant a separate documentation for the purpose of demonstration.

 # How to Download this Package

 As {LiteXploreR} is hosted on GitHub, you will need to use the function